cpp-lln-lab/labMONSTER/README.md

 # follow back the instructions at the link above
 ```

+NB: the swap memory is reset to 2GB at each reboot.
+It needs to reset to the actual `swapfile.img` back to serve as swap.

 ### How do I know if someone else is using part or all the cpus/RAM?